Service Location: Philadelphia School Placement: Mastery Charter School at Thomas Campus Graduate of: University of Pittsburgh

 Service Location: Roaring Fork Valley, CO School Placement: The Roaring Fork School District Graduate of: University of La Verne

-Andrew Medina is a graduate from the University of La Verne (ULV) in Southern California with a Bachelors of Arts in Music.
+Andrew Medina is a graduate from the University of La Verne (ULV) in Southern California with a Bachelor of Arts degree in Music.
 Originally from the San Gabriel Valley, he grew up playing the trumpet in his local marching band and jazz band.
 During his college experience, Andrew’s Latinx culture led him to study and perform other genres of music such as Latin Jazz and Salsa.
 He also had the opportunity to study and live in the wonderful country of Ecuador during his senior year at ULV.

 For several years, Andrew worked as the music director of the YMCA in San Gabriel Valley, building and facilitating the musical curriculum for summer camp programming.
 Drawing upon these experiences, he hopes to teach with a culturally-conscious open mind as an ArtistYear AmeriCorps Fellow in Colorado’s Roaring Fork Valley this year.
 In his free time, Andrew enjoys all forms of outdoor recreation.

 Service Location: Roaring Fork, CO School Placement: Roaring Fork Valley School District Graduate of: Grand Canyon University